kristerkari/placekeeper/README.md

 All browsers from the last ~3-4 years support HTML5 placeholder attribute, so use this polyfill only if you want to support older browsers (e.g. Internet Explorer < 10 and older iOS/Android versions).

-Placekeeper is tested with unit tests and manual testing using several browsers that do not support the HTML5 placeholder attribute.
-If you notice that Placekeeper is not working with a browser, please open an issue about it.
+Placekeeper is heavily tested with unit tests and manual testing using several browsers that do not support the HTML5 placeholder attribute.
+If you notice that Placekeeper is not working with a browser, please open a new Github issue about it.

 ### Browser support for HTML5 placeholder attribute